What is CRIS?

 How is money deposited with the Court?

 Money sent to the Court for deposit into the Court's Registry Fund requires a court order.
 Unless otherwise directed, all Registry Funds paid into the Court are deposited with the Treasurer of the United States pursuant to 18 U.S.C.
 2041 through depositories designated by the Treasury to accept such deposit on its behalf.
+When you provide a check as payment, you authorize us either to use information from your check to make a one-time electronic fund transfer from your account or to process the payment as a check transaction.
+When we use information from your check, funds may be withdrawn from your account as soon as the same day you make your payment, and you will not receive your check back from your financial institution.

 How does money get transferred to CRIS?